-Faith Lutheran College first opened in 1999 with 40 students in Years 8 and 9 in a temporary premises in Laidley.
-The College then moved to our present location in October, 2000.
+Faith Lutheran College first opened in 1999 with 40 students in Years 8 and 9 in a temporary premises in Laidley, before moving to our present location in October, 2000.
 The College now has over 700 students in Years 7-12, and our campus continues to be developed to respond to our students' requirements and comfort.

 Christian beliefs and values are the basis of our ethos.